 One will also require the use of a book on reserve in the

-only take it on the assigned final exam date.
+only take it on the assigned final exam date unless you arrange with me for a different date.
 It will combine

 short answer and essay questions, and may cover